 Severe, Continuous Headaches

 Sometimes you wake up with a headache, drink some water, and get on with your day.
 By nightfall, the headache is mostly gone, and you feel good.
 Other times, you wake up with a headache, which only gets worse as time goes on.
 If your headache doesn’t subside within a couple of days and gets worse, there may be underlying conditions causing the pain.
 It’s not something that over-the-counter medicine will cure either.
 If you are experiencing severe vomiting or migraines in addition to your pain, then your primary doctor may refer you to a neurologist.
 If you are experiencing headaches like the ones described, schedule an appointment as soon as you can.
-Getting it checked out sooner will ease the pain and get you on your path to recovery much sooner than if you would have delayed the appointment.
+Getting it checked out sooner will ease the pain and get you on your path to recovery much sooner than if you would have delayed the appointment to see a neurologist.

 When the human body gets injured, it reacts and sends pain signals to the injured area.
 This is a normal part of the healing process for any injury.
 The more intense the injury, the longer the pain will last.
 However, for some people, this pain never goes away.
 When this happens, they usually suffer from chronic pain.
 Chronic pain usually lasts longer than six months and can remain as active pain in the nervous system for months or years.
 Some common areas for chronic pain are back pain, headaches, arthritis, muscle strains and sprains, and repetitive stress injuries.
 If you notice that the pain you are experiencing has lasted for a while and you have symptoms similar to chronic pain, then plan a date to get it checked out.
 No one likes to be in pain, and you shouldn’t feel pain for longer than you need to.